jessicalh/lifechoices/README.md

 This web application simulates flipping a US Quarter-sized coin on a green felt table.
 The coin features custom designs: Tux (Linux penguin) on heads and Daffy Duck on tails.
 The simulation includes realistic physics, air resistance, and professional lighting.

+This is an experiment, not a maintained product, and is provided in a single index.html without customary web niceties.

 ## Main Operations

 1. **Initial Load**: Camera positioned close to coin on felt table